 • Similarity Evaluation Panel.
-To validate a string for string similarity, ICANN shall appoint an external and independent "Similarity Evaluation Panel"
+To validate a string for string similarity, ICANN shall appoint an external and independent "Similarity Evaluation Panel" (Hereafter: SEP).
+The SEP shall conduct the Confusing Similarity evaluation of the string, including the determination of the scope of the Comparison Base.

-By definition the confusing similarity validation process is subjective in nature.
-Therefore to determine the scope of the Comparison Side - specifically when the requested IDNccTLD string is expressed in a script, which is not or less familiar to the member(s) of the Similarity Evaluation Panel (or SEP)- the Panel include at least one person who is familiar with the script in which the selected string is expressed.
+The confusing similarity validation process is by definition subjective in nature.
+Therefore to determine the scope of the Comparison Side the Panel is expected to include at least one person who is familiar with the script in which the selected string is expressed.